Bloom-host/BloomDocs/docs/running_a_server/spark.md

 ---

 ### What does the plugin do?
-Spark is a performance profiling plugin (with limited availability for Forge and Fabric) that can display server information, such as TPS, memory, tick durations, CPU usage, and disk usage.
+Spark is a performance profiling plugin that can display server information, such as TPS, memory, tick durations, CPU usage, and disk usage.
 But more importantly it can create a performance profile that can be viewed on a fully feature web interface.
 It does not require any configuration and is incredibly easy to install.

 ### Setup